yosemitebandit/vebsite/content/notes/making-biologic-medicines-for-patients.md

 * some history:
   * ~7000BC: a pot from China was used to make something like wine..cool
   * the 1850s: Pasteur characterized the activity of yeast and bacteria in distillery equipment in Lille
-  * 1894: antibody therapy was inadverntely created with a diphtheria treatment involving a "serum" from guinea pigs that had been infected with a heat-inactivated bacteria -- later horses were used to increase production (anti-toxins and anti-venoms are still made in horses and other animals --
+  * 1894: antibody therapy was inadvertently created with a diphtheria treatment involving a "serum" from guinea pigs that had been infected with a heat-inactivated bacteria -- later horses were used to increase production (anti-toxins and anti-venoms are still made in horses and other animals --